-DPCOLLDD Contains the trace data.
-If you receive a system completion code 002 (usually preceded by message IEC036I) when running this job, change the DCB BLKSIZE and LRECL to: DCB=(RECFM=VB,BLKSIZE=32760,LRECL=32752) For detailed information, see OS/390 MVS TM System Codes.
+DPCOLLDD

+Contains the trace data.

 DPMLOG Contains information about the parameter stream.

+JOBSUMDD

-JOBSUMDD Contains a protocol about the process and trace messages from Buffer Pool Analyzer and DB2.
-The messages are identical to those shown in the Trace Messages panel, which is described in "Interpreting trace status summary and trace messages" on page 42.
+Contains a protocol about the process and trace messages from Buffer Pool Analyzer and DB2.
+The messages are identical to those shown in the Trace Messages panel, which is described in "Interpreting trace status summary and trace messages" on page 34.

-Chapter 4.
 Creating activity reports and bpd files

-This chapter describes how to create activity reports and buffer pool data (bpd) files from collected trace data.
+This topic describes how to create activity reports and buffer pool data (bpd) files from collected trace data.
 It describes an example of a batch job and the use of the BPACTIVITY command.

-- Before you can perform these tasks, you must have performed the task described in Chapter 3, "Collecting data," on page 35. - After you have performed this task, the reports and bpd files are available in named data sets and can be used for the tasks described in: - Chapter 5, "Interpreting activity reports," on page 59 - Chapter 6, "Viewing performance data on the client," on page 113 - Chapter 7, "Optimizing object placements and initial buffer pool sizes," on page 119 - Chapter 9, "Analyzing long-term buffer pool performance," on page 145
+- Before you can perform these tasks, you must have performed the task described in "Collecting data" on page 27.
+Note that the collected trace data must be available in uncompressed format. - After you have performed this task, the reports and bpd files are available in named data sets and can be used for the tasks described in: - "Interpreting activity reports" on page 48 - "Viewing performance data on the client" on page 96 - "Optimizing object placements and initial buffer pool sizes" on page 101 - "Analyzing long-term buffer pool performance" on page 125